 From the moment the first child shows up early Sunday morning, you will be responsible for not just activities, but for all the children’s needs throughout the day.
 Organize these energetic kids so they can best enjoy the arts and crafts, outdoor sports and games, and indoor and educational activities.
 Expect to also offer discipline, organize meals, and provide a positive influence.
 Your days will be full, and by the end of the last day of camp, you and your team will have worked together to create an amazing and profound experience for these kids that need a positive environment and healthy role models in their lives.

 The last few days of the trip will take you to some of the most breathtaking beaches in the Dominican Republic.
 Enjoy the chance to relax and reflect back on the hard work you have just completed.
+You’ll enjoy hiking to a nearby cave, dipping into the clear water, and relaxing at the beach.
 Hop on a catamaran and head to the remote beaches on Isla Saona.
 Reflect on the leadership skills you have acquired and the bonds you made with the local kids.
 You will take home a new sense of responsibility, some practical organizational skills, and a treasure trove of memories with new friends.

 Head back to the capital for a tour of the Colonial Zone of Santo Domingo.
 This is a UNESCO World Heritage Site and is home to the first university, cathedral and hospital in the Americas.
 Take a tour of the walled city and learn about the deep history of the first European settlement in the Americas.
 After touring the Colonial Zone, head over to a special dinner and dance show at a typical Dominican restaurant.